eshlomo1/CloudSec/01-Offensive-Operations/MicrosoftCloud/IOCs-Check/README.md

 # OAuth IOCs Check

 **Goal:** Scan your Microsoft 365 / Entra ID tenant for indicators of compromise (IOCs) associated with known OAuth abuse campaigns.
-Connects via Microsoft Graph (interactive/delegated auth) and checks for malicious app IDs, permission grants, and—with Entra ID P1/P2—sign-in and audit patterns.
+Connects via Microsoft Graph (interactive/delegated auth) and checks for malicious app IDs, permission grants, and-with Entra ID P1/P2-sign-in and audit patterns.

 **Authorized use only.** Run only on tenants you own or have explicit permission to test.